create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 ## MFVec2d/MFVec2f Object

-The MFVec2d/f object corresponds to a X3D MFVec2d/f field.
+The MFVec2d/f object corresponds to an X3D MFVec2d/f field.
 It is used to store a one-dimensional array of SFVec2d/f objects.
 Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfVec2d/fObjectName*[*index*], where *index* is an integer-valued expression with 0<=*index*<length and length is the number of elements in the array).
 Assigning to an element with *index* > length results in the array being dynamically expanded to contain length elements.
 All elements not explicitly initialized are set to SFVec2d/f (0, 0).

 ### Instance Creation Method(s)